WhiskeySockets/Baileys/README.md

 const options: MessageOptions = {mimetype: Mimetype.gif, caption: "hello!"} // some metadata & caption
 conn.sendMessage(id, buffer, MessageType.video, options)
 ```

 To note:
 - `id` is the WhatsApp ID of the person or group you're sending the message to.
     - It must be in the format ```[country code][phone number]@s.whatsapp.net```, for example ```+19999999999@s.whatsapp.net``` for people.
 For groups, it must be in the format ``` 123456789-123345@g.us ```.
-    - **Do not attach** `@c.us` for individual people IDs, It won't work.
-    - Please do not explicitly disable ID validation (in `MessageOptions`) because then your messages may fail for no apparent reason.
 - For media messages, the thumbnail can be generated automatically for images & stickers.
 Thumbnails for videos can also be generated automatically, though, you need to have `ffmpeg` installed on your system.
 - **MessageOptions**: some extra info about the message.
 It can have the following __optional__ values:
     ``` ts